Frequently Asked Questions

 Here are some of the commonly asked questions we receive.
 If you have any additional questions that you cannot find here, please contact us.

-The CBC PNA is federally incorporated under the Canada Not-for-profit Corporations Act.
+The CBC Pensioners National Association is federally incorporated under the Canada Not-for-profit Corporations Act.

 Structurally, the Association comprises eight geographically defined Regions which, in turn, currently support some 17 smaller divisions called Chapters.

-The PNA is governed by a national Board of Directors comprising the Presidents of each Region (plus one additional member for each of Ontario and Quebec, the most populous Regions) and four Officers who form the National Executive – the President, two Vice-presidents (Francophone and Anglophone) and a Treasurer.
-The Association’s representatives on the EAP, CCSB and the Pension Board of Trustees sit as advisory members of the board but do not vote.
+The PNA is governed by four Executive officers, the President, the Vice-President, Anglophone, the Vice-President, Francophone, the Treasurer, as well as the Presidents of each Region (plus one additional member for Ontario and two for Quebec, the most populous regions).
+The Association’s representatives on the CCSB and the Pension Board of Trustees sit as advisory members of the board but do not vote.

-The national Officers are elected to three-year terms at a national convention of members held every three years.
+The national Officers are elected to three-year terms.

 All national, regional and chapter-level officers and directors are volunteers, serving without remuneration.